 "Six Octet" PORT Syntax

-Before proceeding, however, you should know how to read "six octet" PORT syntax you will see using many clients and servers.
+Before proceeding, however, you need to know how to read "six octet" PORT syntax you will see using many clients and servers.

 227 Entering Passive Mode (192,168,3,15,15,180)